tsmarsh/UnderBar/README.md

 Int[] a = array(1,2,3,4);
 ```

+The other major change with Java 8 is the introduction of static
+implementations in interfaces, providing an equivalent of Scalas
+'object's

 Another issue with Java is boilerplate.
 Traditionally you'd fix it with very specific classes.
 UnderBar hopes to demonstrate a better way.

 Take the StreamAPI, which is fine, but accessing it is different depending on the data type.
 UnderBar provides a consistent ```stream(T t)``` so that you can call